 2) Is there something you consider unique about your approach to hunting?

 I don’t know if it’s unique but it’s a shared experience that maybe some people talk about - I think for me if someone says “why do you hunt?” it’s so many things.
 For me, it’s the food, but there’s also this aspect of adventure and I want it to be a challenge.
 I don’t like the easy way.

 I don’t even know the first time I went out hunting with my dad, it was probably before memory.
 I saw a picture, it was a picture of my dad and my mom, they were in a backcountry camp and I’m in a backpack probably a year old and they were sleeping in a wall tent, hunting elk in Montana.
 I just grew up around it so my first experiences are those memories of it.

 4) How do you continue to challenge yourself and level up your hunting game?

-When I first started self filming, people were like, “You can’t take a mule deer with a bow and self film it” and I was like, “Ok, I’ll prove you wrong on that.”
+When I first started self-filming, people were like, “You can’t take a mule deer with a bow and self-film it” and I was like, “Ok, I’ll prove you wrong on that.”
 That became the thing that I would do.
-Constantly challenging myself has made me so much better of a hunter.
+Constantly challenging myself has made me such a better hunter.